Health Benefits of Beverages

 Beyond drinking enough fluids, there are some additional health benefits associated with certain beverages.

-A variety of clinical trials show that drinking two or three cups per day reduces cardiovascular disease risk, reduces risk of some forms of cancer, improves bone mineral density, reduces risk of type 2 diabetes, and reduces risk of depression!
+A variety of clinical trials show that drinking two or three cups of tea (white, green, oolong and black) per day reduces cardiovascular disease risk, reduces risk of some forms of cancer, improves bone mineral density, reduces risk of type 2 diabetes, and reduces risk of depression!
 In fact, a 2022 study out of the UK showed that drinking tea (3 to 6 cups per day) reduces all-cause mortality by about 20%.
 That’s a huge effect!
 Incidentally, coffee didn’t benefit all-cause mortality in the study and even potentially had a slightly negative effect.
 Tea owes many of its effects to its phenolic composition, which varies depending on the type of tea.
 The main benefits of green tea, for example, are attributed to its catechins—in particular the well-studied epigallocatechin-3-gallate (EGCG), which is the most abundant and active compound in green tea, as well as epicatechin (EC), epicatechin-3-gallate (ECG), and epigallocatechin (EGC).
 Green tea is so rich in these catechins that it’s between 20 and 45% polyphenols by weight!
 Green tea is also rich in L-theanine which has calming and anti-anxiety benefits, too!

 A number of research studies show that drinking coffee in moderation could legitimately provide a range of health benefits, including reducing the risk of certain cancers, stroke, diabetes, Parkinson’s disease, Alzheimer’s disease, cardiovascular disease, gout, gallstones, and depression, along with protecting against antibiotic-resistant bacterial infections and cirrhosis of the liver.
 It can even reduce muscle soreness after a workout!
 In fact, coffee contains upwards of 800 different phytonutrients, including being an especially rich source antioxidant polyphenols like chlorogenic acids, plus antiinflammatory diterpenes like kahweol and cafestol, some cool fiber types that are especially good for the gut microbiome called arabinogalactans and galactomannans, and fiber-like compounds called melanoidins.
 In addition, caffeine itself is anti-inflammatory.
 There are even studies, including some new and robust ones, that show coffee drinking as a mediator of all-cause mortality, suggesting that drinking coffee every day can have a life-extending effect.
 For example, a 2014 meta-analysis found that drinking five or more cups per day was associated with a 14% reduction in all-cause mortality.
 It may be better to moderate coffee consumption, however.
 Another 2014 meta-analysis showed that 1.5 cups of coffee per day reduced risk of cardiovascular disease more than higher levels of consumption or no coffee at all.